-The Visit Planning & Reporting Form also helps you reflect on what actually happened during a visit and start preparing for next steps and the next visit.
+The Visit Reporting Form helps you reflect on what actually happened during a visit and start preparing for next steps and the next visit.
 Developed to work as part of an evaluation of both the TRHV curriculum and a program's implementation of the curriculum, this form is not intended to replace current visit documentation.
 Consult with your supervisor to see what documentation is still needed for your program.